photoprism/photoprism-docs/docs/getting-started/docker.md

     in a terminal to change an existing password.
 You can also reset your database for a clean start.

 The server port and [config options](config-options.md) may be changed as needed.
-Remember to restart the app container for changes to take effect.
+Remember to restart the app for changes to take effect.

 #### Volumes ####